SAP-samples/build-codejam/exercises/ex3-SAP-Build-Work-Zone/ex3.2/README.md

 # Exercise 3.2 - Add a Web Dynpro ABAP App to Your SAP Build Work Zone

-In this exercise, we will .....
+In this exercise, you will embed an SAP application (Web Dynpro) into your workspace to provide easy access to your users along with other related apps, processes, business data and productivity tools.

 ## Exercises